top of page

 What Changes When Constraints Are Made Explicit

 Sales teams qualify earlier and more cleanly.
-Forecasts become more coherent.
+Forecasts become more directional.
 Planning discussions shift in response.
 The work does not become simpler, but it becomes more workable.

-What matters here is not blunt honesty, nor emotional disclosure.
-It is shared sense-making.
+What matters here is shared sense-making.
 People speak with greater clarity when they understand what a conversation is for, which decisions are genuinely open, and how the consequences of those decisions will be carried once the meeting ends.

 Why Openness Is Not a Stable Cultural Trait